Absence of one-loop effects on large scales from small scales in non-slow-roll dynamics: One-loop corrections in non-slow-roll dynamics

 \subsection{Method 2}

-We now carry out an equivalent derivations which does not require the introduction of boundary terms.
+We now carry out an equivalent derivations which does not require the introduction of the boundary terms.
 In a sense, this is a more orthodox way of proceeding.
-We compute \eqref{twonested} with the interaction Hamiltonian \eqref{Method2}.
+We compute the correlator in Eq. \eqref{twonested} with the interaction Hamiltonian in Eq. \eqref{Method2}.
 As before, it is useful to divide the Hamiltonian in two sub-pieces:

 From \eqref{twonested} we have two non-trivial contributions:

 and